-Transfer the cold stollen to a sheet of parchment paper that is dusted with icing sugar.
-Brush the hot glaze all over the cold stollen.
+Transfer the cooled stollen to a sheet of parchment paper that's dusted with icing sugar.
+Brush the hot glaze all over the stollen.

-Using a sieve, dust with icing sugar top and sides – the bottom will pick up the sugar from the parchment paper.
+Using a sieve, dust with confectioner's sugar; the top, sides, and bottom will pick up the sugar from the parchment paper.

-Wait 5 minutes for glaze to absorb first dusting, and then give a final dusting of icing sugar.
+Wait 5 minutes for glaze to absorb after the first dusting, then give it a final coating of confectioner's sugar.

 Serve and enjoy!